Bulldogs earn wins over Tigers

-The Mitchell Tigers hosted the Gering Bulldogs on Thursday evening with the Gering girls defeating the Lady Tigers by a final score of 47-24 and the Bulldog boys downing Mitchell 66-47 following the girls game.
+The Mitchell Tigers hosted the Gering Bulldogs on Thursday, Dec.
+8, with the Gering girls defeating the Lady Tigers by a final score of 47-24 and the Bulldog boys downing Mitchell 66-47 following the girls game.

 The girls game started the evening with the Bulldogs taking a commanding win over Mitchell.